Small Business Support

 Plan for Reopening

 Once social distancing is no longer necessary and non-essential businesses reopen, cities and towns will need to quickly conduct inspections and issues licenses and permits.
-Response plans will include recommendations for municipal staffing, coordination, and communication during this time.
+The support plan includes recommendations for municipal staffing, coordination, and communication during

 Short- and Long-Term Assistance

-Plans will provide recommendations and resources for how municipalities can financially assist small businesses.
-These might include:
+Our support plan provides recommendations and resources for how municipalities can assist small businesses.
+These include:

 - Community Development Block Grants through HUD